 - Legal requirements.
 Some countries have specific legal requirements that all business communications must meet.
 Check with your attorney to see if the country where your business is located has specific laws governing email signatures.

 Don’t make your email signature too long or include an overwhelming amount of information.
+The best email signatures are short.
 Studies have shown that recipients tend to ignore email signatures with too much information.
 For example, one or two phone numbers is usually enough.

 Also, be careful about adding irrelevant information such as long quotes or controversial sayings.
 These often add nothing of value to your email signature.
 At the worst, a quote could offend or annoy your reader—causing you to lose business.

 Today’s professional email signatures make a statement about you and your business.
-They are as much a part of your branding as a business card or a piece of stationery.
+They're as much a part of your branding as a business card or a piece of stationery.
 That’s why it’s important to get your email signature right.

 You’ve heard the saying, “less is more.”
-When it comes to your email signature, it can be true.
+When it comes to the ideal email signature format, it can be true.
 If your email signature is too busy or contains too much information your reader can become distracted or overwhelmed.
 Plus, some companies require the use of a uniform simple email signature for company business emails.

 If you use a simple, minimalist email signature be sure to include enough information so that your reader can reach you.